sferik/t-ruby/README.md

 ![List](https://github.com/sferik/t/raw/master/screenshots/list.png)

 ## Shell completion
-If you're running [Zsh][zsh], you can source the [bundled completion file][completion] to get shell completion for `t` commands, subcommands, and flags.
+If you're running [Zsh][zsh] or Bash, you can source one of the [bundled completion files][completion] to get shell completion for `t` commands, subcommands, and flags.

-Don't run Zsh?
+Don't run Zsh or Bash?
 Why not [contribute][] completion support for your favorite shell?

 ## History
 The [twitter gem][gem] previously contained a command-line interface, up until